 And watch closely toward the end of the song as Elvis shows his approval of the orchestra and background vocals.
 Elvis definitely had this crowd mesmerized by this performance.

 Elvis was the sound track to my life throughout my teenage years.
 So many of the things I did for the first time - going on a date - kissing a girl - driving a car - I did with Elvis in the background.

 I first heard Elvis Presley back in the early fifties.
 His style to me was definitely rockabilly.
 When I heard his first big song in 1954 called "That's All Right(mama)" and seen a picture of him, I was ready for my first ducktail haircut.

 That didn't really happen until I turned thirteen in 1957.
-By then I had seen all of Elvis' current movies (3) and bought or borrowed (and rarely returned) all of his 45's.
+By then I had seen all of Elvis' current movies at the time (3) and bought or borrowed all of his 45's.
 Over fifty years later I still have many of Elvis' 45's and LP's.....and my ducktail haircut.

 Elvis' songs were the coolest I'd ever heard and it wasn't long before I even tried to dress like him.
 Pin-stripped & tear drop pattern shirts, flashy sparkle shirts, loud colors, and pants that were so tight at the ankles they nearly cut off the blood circulation.